schollz/miti/README.md

 ```

 The `pattern a` designates the pattern name, "a".
 This pattern has a single instrument, `<instrument1>`
-(normally you will fill in the name of an instrument that matches one given above).
+(normally you will fill in the name of an instrument, like `NTS-1 digital kit 1 SOUND` in the example above).

 Each line under `instruments` designates a different measure.
 This is where you put notes.
 Notes without spaces are considered a chord and will be played simultaneously.
 The first measure plays C, E, and G (C major) and the second measure plays F, A and C (F major).
 This pattern will repeat indefinitely when played.